lauang/InShare/ASSIGNMENT-3.md

 * Parameterized queries: This is the most effective way to prevent SQL injection.
 By using parameterized queries, we separate SQL code from user input, ensuring that input is treated strictly as data and cannot alter the structure of the query.

 * Input validation and sanitization: Properly validating user inputs helps reduce SQL injection risk.
 By validating data types, lengths, and formats can stop some simple attacks.
 For example, we could restrict usernames to alphanumeric characters only to prevent special characters (such as quotes or semicolons) that could be used in an injection attempt.
 For example, we could enforce a regex pattern like ^[a-zA-Z0-9]+$ to validate that usernames contain only letters and numbers.
-We will fix this in [authentication](#authentication).

 * Least-privilege: The application database account should only have the necessary permissions for the required operations.
 For instance, if the account only needs read access for certain actions, we’ll restrict it from executing delete or update commands.
 This minimizes the risk if an SQL injection attempt is successful by limiting what the attacker could access or alter.

+Input validation is handled in [authentication](#authentication), and least-privilege is handled in [access control](#access-control).

 [Link to issue(s) created](https://git.app.uib.no/Mathias.H.Ness/inshare/-/issues/1)